jessicakarpovich/capstone/docs/spec.md

 ### Browser Support

-This app will support portrait mode in iOS and Android.
+This app will support portrait mode in iOS (Android if time allows).
 Because of the nature of the app, it will look and be most usable in portrait mode, so I will not be adding support for landscape mode.

 ## Infrastructure

 ### Technical Requirements

-* Firebase: store users, user progress, and app content
+* Firebase: (store users, user progress,) and app content

 ### Programming Languages